oopsmonk/documentation/getting-started/1.5/accounts/addresses.md

 ![Addresses](../images/addresses.png)

 Addresses are the public half of a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography), which belongs to a seed.
-As a result, each address has a corresponding private key, which is used to prove to nodes who owns it.
+As a result, each address has a corresponding private key which is used to prove to nodes who owns it.

 Using a seed, you can generate an [almost unlimited number of addresses and private keys](#maximum-number-of-addresses).